prebid/prebid.github.io/faq/prebid-server-faq.md

 Bidders are copied from imp[].ext to imp[].ext.prebid.bidder, and they will be copied for years to come, but we would ask that new implementations of stored requests utilize the new location.

+## Does PBS do a geo-lookup?

+PBS-Go does not currently support integration with a geo-lookup service.

+PBS-Java supports MaxMind and Netacuity.
+It performs the geo-lookup on every request **unless**:

+1. The config `gdpr.consent-string-means-in-scope` is true and provided `user.consent` string is valid
+2. `regs.gdpr` is specified in the request
+3. `device.geo.country` is specified in the request
+4. It is unable to determine the IP address from the header or `device.ip`
+5. There's no geo-location service configured

 ## Does PBS support SSL?